Deadman003/BrainTumorDetector/README.md

 # CodeClause_BrainTumorDetector
-Making a tool that will detect if a person has brain tumor or not using his MRI brain image.
+Using Keras' convolutioanl neural network and applying VGG16 model to find a pattern among the Brain MRI pictures to recognise if a new picture has tumor in it with 98% accuracy.